mbaeumer/fxlink/README.md

 ![](/docs/fxlink8.png)

 # Running FXLink
-Depending on which version is used, FXLink can be started up in different ways:
-From version 0.8.1, FXLink is built on Java 11.
-There are two ways to start up:
+From version 0.8.1, FXLink is built on Java 11. <br/>
+From version 0.9.7, FXLink is built on Java 17. <br/>
+Depending on which version is used there are two ways to start up:
 Either you clone the repository and then run `mvn javafx:run` from the project root directory.
 This requires that you have maven installed.
 Alternatively, you can do the following:

 * Download the latest tar.gz file
 * Unpack the file
 * Download and unpack javafx-sdk [here](https://gluonhq.com/products/javafx/)
-* Run the following command: `java --module-path <path-to-javafx-sdk>  --add-modules javafx.controls,java.sql,java.desktop -jar fxlink11-<version>-jar-with-dependencies.jar`
+* From version 0.8.1 to 0.9.6: Run the following command: `java --module-path <path-to-javafx-sdk>  --add-modules javafx.controls,java.sql,java.desktop -jar fxlink11-<version>-jar-with-dependencies.jar`
+* From version 0.9.7: `java --module-path <path-to-javafx-sdk> --add-exports=java.desktop/com.apple.eio=ALL-UNNAMED --add-modules javafx.controls,java.sql,java.desktop -jar fxlink17-0.9.7-jar-with-dependencies.jar`

 Version 0.8.0 and earlier can be started as a usual jar file:
 ```bash